jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 **Make sure you configure seccomp profiles in every node of your cluster, no matter if is a master, a infra or a node.**

 In the folder [`seccomp-profiles`](seccomp-profiles) you can find the profile mkdir.json,that blocks the syscall mkdir.
-You should place in the seccomp root folder of your cluster (In every node), Also two .yaml files with POD definitions, one annotated to use the mkdir.json profile.
+You should place it in the seccomp root folder of your cluster (In every node).

+Also two .yaml files with POD definitions, one annotated to use the mkdir.json profile.

 ```